ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 The darkest theory I can construe would have to be this:

-`During my first week at Weber-Aufderhar, the company attempted to investigate me alongside the Federal government, utilizing overreach to which I responded to by lying.
+`During my first week at Runolfsdottir Group, the company attempted to investigate me alongside the Federal government, utilizing overreach to which I responded to by lying.
 In order to justify the overreach, the company or the federal government began spreading the idea that I could be "working with Russia", in reflection of their own political ambitions.
 However, given this happened via internet comms, Russian intelligence may have picked up on this.
-Realizing I do not have any connection to Russian intelligence, and realizing that the US Gov't broke their own constitution in pursuing me, perhaps Vladimir Putin started a war simply because he knew the US Gov't could be held at arms length via the blackmail of this situation, which Eloise is now being asked to validate on behalf of those that investigated me under false and perhaps illegal pretenses.`
+Realizing I do not have any connection to Russian intelligence, and realizing that the US Gov't broke their own constitution in pursuing me, perhaps Vladimir Putin started a war simply because he knew the US Gov't could be held at arms length via the blackmail of this situation, which Kandis is now being asked to validate on behalf of those that investigated me under false and perhaps illegal pretenses.`

 However, I was nowhere near that theory back then because the Ukrainian - Russian conflict hadn't persisted to the point it is has today: nearly a million lives have been lost on both sides, international economics and food supplies have been endangered, and talk of a shifting world order has come to light yet again because of it.